 Black Cardamom Pods

 A traditional component in the chai spice blend, cardamom exudes a floral, smoky, and warm flavor all its own.
-A coarse brown pod containing about 40 seeds, black cardamom makes a sensational addition to not only soups and stews, but sweet favorites like Cardamom Panna Cotta with Rhubarb and these spicy Gingerbread Cupcakes with Cardamom Cream Cheese Frosting.
+A coarse brown pod containing about 40 seeds, black cardamom makes a sensational addition to not only soups and stews, but sweet favorites like Cardamom Panna Cotta with Rhubarb and spicy Gingerbread Cupcakes.

 Everything Bagel Spice